 As of March 12 2019, CoinJar utilises the P2SH format for all newly generated Bitcoin addresses.
 P2SH transactions are processed more efficiently through Segregated Witness (SegWit), which increases the transaction capacity of Bitcoin blocks.

 Any receiving Bitcoin addresses you've generated within your CoinJar prior to this date (they will begin with "1" rather than "3") will continue to remain operational until 31 March 2021.
 We recommend using your new P2SH address rather that continuing to use previously generated addresses.
 Additionally, each CoinJar will generate a single receiving Bitcoin address for all incoming Bitcoin payments, rather than a new address each time.

-ERC20 - the Ethereum token standard - is not currently supported on CoinJar.
-Any ERC20 tokens sent to CoinJar-generated Ethereum addresses will be lost permanently and cannot be recovered.
-This includes any and all popular ERC20 tokens such as EOS, OMG, SNT, SRN, TRX.
+ERC20 - the Ethereum token standard - is currently supported for a limited range of tokens.
+You should review CoinJar's Supported digital currencies often.
+Any unsupported ERC20 tokens sent to CoinJar-generated Ethereum addresses will be lost permanently and cannot be recovered.

 Segwit P2SH addresses vs. legacy P2SH addresses